 - Get Involved

-Jenny Cross is the Resident Teaching Artist for Taproot Theatre Company and has been on staff since 2003.
-In addition to performing on Taproot’s Jewell Mainstage and in touring programs, she teaches residencies for Taproot throughout the Puget Sound area including drama at Fairfax Psychiatric Hospital in Kirkland, Everett and Monroe.
-She also developed and oversees an after-school drama program at Madison Middle School in West Seattle for Taproot.
-Additionally, she teaches and directs for Taproot’s Acting Studio.
+JENNY CROSS has been on staff since 2003.
+In addition to performing on Taproot’s Jewell Mainstage and in touring programs, she teaches and directs for Taproot’s Acting Studio and held a long-time residency for Taproot teaching drama at Fairfax Psychiatric Hospital in Kirkland, Everett, and Monroe.
 Before coming to Seattle she toured with Shenandoah Shakespeare Express (now the American Shakespeare Center) and performed with American Cabaret Theatre in Many Glacier, MT.
 Her own company, Rasa’s production of The Two Gentleman of Verona was a finalist for “Pick of the Fest” for The Seattle Fringe Theatre Festival in 2002.
-Jenny studied theatre and vocal performance at Southeast Missouri State and is an alumni of Director’s Lab West is Los Angeles, CA.
+Jenny studied theatre and vocal performance at Southeast Missouri State and is an alumnus of Director’s Lab West in Los Angeles, CA.

-Melanie Hampton has been a theater teaching artist for over six years.
+MELANIE HAMPTON has been a teaching artist for over eight years.
 She began her artistic journey in youth acting programs, so they hold a very special place in her heart.
-She attended Abilene Christian University where she studied Theatre, specifically acting, play-writing and children’s theatre.
-She is a working actor, playwright and teaching artist in Seattle, and is also a real estate agent.
+She attended Abilene Christian University where she studied Theatre, specifically acting, playwriting, and children’s theatre.
+She is a working actor, playwright, and teaching artist in Seattle, and is also a real estate agent.
 She loves working with actors whose ages range from 3-18, specializing in collaborative environments where creating the script is half of the fun!
-Classes with Melanie are silly, compassionate, artistically challenging and above all — fun!
+Classes with Melanie are silly, compassionate, artistically challenging, and above all — fun!

-Tyler Todd Kimmel is a graduate of Pepperdine University and Florida International University, with degrees in composition and music education.
-He has worked as a music director in musical theater and opera in Seattle, Miami and Los Angeles.
+TYLER TODD KIMMEL is a graduate of Pepperdine University and Florida International University, with degrees in composition and music education.
+He has worked as a music director in musical theater and opera in Seattle, Miami, and Los Angeles.
 As a composer, he has scored several short films and has had his music featured in the Fringe Festival in Edinburgh, Scotland.
-In his hometown, Seattle, he teaches voice and piano, and works as a music director, vocal coach and dialect coach for institutions like Village KIDSTAGE, the Hi-liner’s Musical Theater Company and Taproot, and directs the choir and theater programs at Seattle Christian School.
-You may have seen him on stage at Taproot in Godspell, as Will in Big Fish, or playing the piano as Schroeder in A Charlie Brown Christmas.
-Up next: Sweet Land, the Musical at Taproot.
+In his hometown, Seattle, he teaches voice and piano, and works as a music director, vocal coach, and dialect coach for institutions like Village KIDSTAGE, the Hi-liner’s Musical Theater Company, and Taproot, and directs the choir and theater programs at Seattle Christian School.
+You may have seen him on stage at Taproot in Arsenic and Old Lace, Sweet Land, Godspell, as Will in Big Fish, or playing the piano as Schroeder in A Charlie Brown Christmas.

-Rob Martin has a B.A. in Theatre from Whitworth University and has been working with children in school, theatre, outdoor recreation and childcare environments for over 20 years.
+ROB MARTIN has a B.A. in Theatre from Whitworth University and has been working with children in school, theatre, outdoor recreation, and childcare environments for over 20 years.
 He is proud to be sharing the values and joy of theatre through the Acting Studio.
-Rob is also on faculty at Seattle Children’s Theatre Drama School and is the Director of Improv at Taproot.
 He teaches theatre to students of all ages, including specialized improv classes for students with Early Stage Memory Loss.
 As a father of three boys, Rob is using his drama and improv skills in more ways than he ever could have imagined!

-Kim Morris is thrilled to be back as a teaching artist with Taproot Theatre’s Acting Studio!
+KIM MORRIS is thrilled to be back as a teaching artist with Taproot Theatre’s Acting Studio!
 Kim received her Bachelor of Arts in Theatre from California State University, Sacramento.
-She worked at Taproot Theatre from 1983 to 1994 as a Touring Company actress, mainstage actress, director and teaching artist.
-Now she continues as a free-lance artist with the company, acting, directing and teaching.
-Kim has been engaging children in theatre, improvisation, creative play and puppetry for over 20 years.
+She worked at Taproot Theatre from 1983 to 1994 as a Touring Company actress, mainstage actress, director, and teaching artist.
+Now she continues as a freelance artist with the company, acting, directing, and teaching.
+Kim has been engaging children in theatre, improvisation, creative play, and puppetry for over 20 years.
 She loves sparking their imagination and allowing their creative play and collaboration to bloom and grow.
 Kim has also written and directed several children’s plays and continues writing from the inspiration the children bring to each of her classes.
-“There is nothing better than discovery and the fresh creativity only a child can bring as he/she explores the world they’re in.”
+“There is nothing better than discovery and the fresh creativity only a child can bring as they explore the world they’re in.”

-Daniel Stoltenberg has taught theatre in Seattle since 2013, working with Bainbridge Performing Arts, Stage Struck and Taproot Theatre to inspire the next generation.
+DANIEL STOLTENBERG has taught theatre in Seattle since 2013, working with Bainbridge Performing Arts, Stage Struck and Taproot Theatre to inspire the next generation.
 He firmly believes everyone can benefit from the emotional, social and collaborative skills of making theatre, regardless of whether a student will pursue it as a hobby or profession later in life.
-In addition to teaching theatre, Daniel also acts professionally (come see him in Taproot’s production of Sweet Land, the Musical this summer!), designs board games, and is knee-deep in writing lyrics for a musical.
-He loves the process of creating a show in just five (or ten) days, and is always amazed by the strides his students take during that span of time.
+In addition to teaching theatre, Daniel also acts professionally, designs board games and is knee-deep in writing lyrics for a musical.
+He loves the process of creating a show in just five days and is always amazed by the strides his students take during that span of time.